 - Neck, jaw, or jaw joint pain

-In addition to greater comfort and improved results, advances in orthodontic techniques include more discreet appliances.
-In many cases, you can undergo teeth orthodontic treatment with virtually invisible hardware.
+In addition to greater comfort and improved results, advances in orthodontic techniques include significantly more discreet appliances.
+In many cases, the orthodontic treatment can be performed using virtually invisible hardware.
 If you’re concerned with the appearance of traditional metal braces, we may be able to offer inconspicuous alternatives that better suit your lifestyle.

 Choosing the right orthodontic treatment for your individual characteristics and desired outcome requires some consideration.
 To make this process as easy as possible, Dr. Chan has answered some commonly asked questions about braces and other orthodontic appliances.
 This will hopefully serve as a helpful resource as you make a decision.
 If you would like to know more, please contact our office to schedule a personal consultation where we can tailor a plan just for you.